ibm-cloud-docs/cloud-object-storage/tutorials/web-application.md

 From beginning to end, building a web application covers many different concepts and is a great way to introduce yourself to the features of {{site.data.keyword.cos_full}}.
 This tutorial shows you how to build a simple image gallery on the {{site.data.keyword.cloud}} Platform, and how to bring together many different concepts and practices.
-Your application uses {{site.data.keyword.cos_full_notm}} for storage in a Node.js application that allows a user to upload and view JPEG image files.

 ## Before you begin
 {: #wa-prereqs}